aunkidwai/aunkidwai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <p style="text-align: justify;">Hello!
-I'm Aun Mohammad Kidwai, a seasoned Data Scientist with over six plus years of experience in leveraging analytical insights to drive business success and operational efficiency.
+I'm Aun Mohammad Kidwai, a seasoned Data Scientist with over seven years of experience in leveraging analytical insights to drive business success and operational efficiency.
 Currently residing in Lucknow, India, I've cultivated a rich professional background through my work at reputable technology firms and an unwavering commitment to excellence in every project I undertake.</p>

 Professional Journey
 ======